-The D-Link DNS-320L 2-Bay Network Storage, when used with internal SATA drives1, enables you to share documents, files, and digital media such as music, photos, and video with everyone on the home or office network.
-Remotely accessing files through the Internet is also possible with the built-in FTP server.
-Whether you are allowing access locally or over the Internet, keep data safe by only giving rights to specific users or groups.
-When configuring the DNS-320L, you can create users and groups and assign them to folders with either read, read/write or deny permissions.

-This is ideal for an office environment with employee-specific sensitive data or for the home where you can ensure your children will only have access to age appropriate material.
-The DNS-320L will be accessable from any computer (PC, MAC, or Linux) on your network, without the need to install any software on the computer.
+The D-Link ShareCenter DNS-345 is a 4-Bay Network Attached Storage device.
+When used with internal SATA drives, it enables you to share documents, files, and digital media such as music, photos, and video with everyone in your home or in the office network.
+Remotely accessing files through the Internet is also possible using the built-in FTP server, Web File server and the WebDAV protocol.
+Whether you are allowing access locally or over the Internet, you can keep data safe by only giving rights to specific users or groups.
+When configuring the DNS-345, you can create and assign users and groups to folders with either read or read/write permissions.
+This is ideal for an office environment with employee-specific sensitive data or for the home where you can limit your children to age appropriate material.
+The DNS-345 will be available to any computer (PC, Mac, or Linux-based) on your network, without the need to install additional software.